expo/expo/packages/expo-notifications/README.md

   - [`cancelScheduledNotificationAsync`](#cancelschedulednotificationasyncidentifier-string-promisevoid) -- removes a specific scheduled notification
   - [`cancelAllScheduledNotificationsAsync`](#cancelallschedulednotificationsasync-promisevoid) -- removes all scheduled notifications
 - **dismissing notifications**
+  - [`getPresentedNotificationsAsync`](#getpresentednotificationsasync-promisenotification) -- fetches information about all notifications present in the notification tray (Notification Center)
   - [`dismissNotificationAsync`](#dismissnotificationasyncidentifier-string-promisevoid) -- removes a specific notification from the notification tray
   - [`dismissAllNotificationsAsync`](#dismissallnotificationsasync-promisevoid) -- removes all notifications from the notification tray
 - **managing notification channels (Android-specific)**